 Risk and compliance teams need to know who has interacted with sensitive information to ensure both parties are aware of any risks before the deal is closed.
 And once the deal closes, it’s critical to have visibility into the varying degrees of employee security awareness and hygiene.

 Though managing data security can be challenging in its own right, complex personnel issues that come from a merger or acquisition exponentially increase data loss risk.
 If employees depart voluntarily or are laid off, they may attempt to take sensitive information with them, and disgruntled employees might attempt to defraud the organisation or its customers.

 Rethinking Your Approach to Insider Threat Management

-Implementing an effective Insider Threat Management program in your organization ultimately comes down to this simple truth: Data doesn’t move itself.
+Implementing an effective Insider Threat Management programme in your organisation ultimately comes down to this simple truth: Data doesn’t move itself.
 People move data, and their reasons can be varied.
 This is why it’s so important to build a modern approach to data loss prevention that uses a people-centric security model.
-Doing so enables organizations to be more effective when it comes to preventing an insider-related data loss incident.
+Doing so enables organisations to be more effective when it comes to preventing an insider-related data loss incident.

-Learn more about how to take a people-centric approach to implementing your Insider Threat Management program by reading our eBook Modern Blueprint to Insider Threat Management.
+Learn more about how to take a people-centric approach to implementing your Insider Threat Management programme by reading our eBook Modern Blueprint to Insider Threat Management.